 This project adds a subwoofer and amplifier to boost the bass.
-It is suitable for all versions of the Model S, although the instructions are based on the pre-refresh, left-hand drive, RWD.
+It is suitable for all versions of the Model S that did not include a subwoofer, although the instructions are based on the left-hand drive cars made prior to March 2016.
 We also outline a number of options, as the design changes depending on if you have the Ultra High Fidelity or basic sound.
-The wiring harness also changed (we think around August 2013), and we describe how to handle both the older and newer cars too.
+The wiring harness also changed (we think around August 2013), and we describe how to handle both types of cars too.
 As implemented, we avoided making any holes in the car, with the sole exception of making a small hole in a rubber gasket to feed wire from the frunk to the cabin.
-While this project took us about 60 hours to figure out, photograph and install, we expect it will take closer to 10 hours of work if you follow our instructions.
+While this project took us about 60 hours to figure out, photograph, and install, we expect it will take closer to 10 hours of work if you follow our instructions.

 As with all our projects, we do not believe any of these changes will affect your warranty.
 At the same time we’re also not going to take any responsibility should this not be the case and/or you screw up and damage your car!
 If you’re comfortable working on cars and basic electrical/audio work, you shouldn’t have any problem with this project.

 There are many different sub-woofers available and related amps.
 We’ve chosen some we know will work and fit in the Model S and cover a range of budgets.
 In the parts section at the bottom, when multiple options are provided, we used the “a” items for our installation.

 You can mix the “a” amp and the “b” speaker, or use the “b” choices for higher power and use a custom-designed sub just for the Model S. The “b” choices can also be purchased as an NVX complete kit of sub, amp and install kit.
 Excellent “b” Speaker installation instructions are also available on the NVX website.